 The railroad industry has been booming in the past few years as a result of economic recovery.
 The tight trucking capacity has further increased the demand.
 As a result, the railroad industry expects to see continued growth in its carloads over the next few years.

 Consistent pricing improvements

 The pricing power of railroads with the long standing exemptions from regulation has been a key issue in the success of railroads.
 In the present time, railroads have a significant upper hand in terms of pricing.
 The growing U.S. economy and tight trucking capacity have given railroads enough leverage to increase prices.
-Railroads have steadily improved rates during the past 10 years primarily through legacy contracts renewals and repricing.
+Railroads have steadily improved rates during the past 10 years primarily through contracts renewals and repricing.
 Most rails claim to target long-term 4-5% annual price increases, or greater than railroad cost inflation.

 Coal segment volumes were down in 2013, owing to increased competition from natural gas, high inventory levels, and reduced demand for overall electricity generation.
 These trends had reversed in 2014 as a result of a spike in natural gas prices and extreme weather conditions.
 However, in 2015, things are going back to how they were two years back.
 Natural gas prices have plummeted and the weather conditions are mild.
 As a result, utilities have shifted to natural gas for power generation, leading to a pile up of coal inventory.
 Export demand continues to remain weak, with thermal and metallurgical coal prices falling to six year lows.